-It would be nice if it is not be not me to raise the secrecy curtain more fully than I already have, and tell you all about certain of the fascinating cryptologic exploits and episodes of WW I and WW II, with those of the intervening years, too.
+It would be nice the intervening years, too.
 But you are certainly well aware of the limitations and restrictions which all governments, and ours included most certainly impose on work and activities and results obtained in this field.

 Soon after V-J Day President Truman issued a memorandum which had the effect of an Executive Order.
 Here it is